 Sgt.
 John Lobban (1882–1914), 9110, 1st Btn.
 Gordon Highlanders.
 Died of wounds in Ypres, Belgium, 14 Dec.
 1914, age 32.
 Born 18 Apr.
 1882 in Archiestown, Knockando, Morayshire, the son of John Lobban (agricultural laborer in Hopeman, Moray) and Ann Paterson.
 He was a dockworker and blacksmith.
-Married Elsie Cameron, nurse, 21 Oct.
-1912 in Glasgow.
-Enlisted in Glasgow.
+Enlisted in Glasgow Sep.
+1912 and there married Elsie Cameron, nurse, 21 Oct.
+1912.
 John seems to be the only Lobban in this list of fallen who was married.
-John’s younger brothers James (b.
-1888) and William (b.
-1890) had emigrated to Canada.
-William was living in Port Credit, Ontario when he was called up, 30 Oct.
-1917.
-Both survived the war, but James married in Edinburgh during the war and settled back in Hopeman afterwards.
-The earliest known ancestor is Androw Lobban (b. ca. 1590, Rothiemay area), married Janet. (tree)
+John’s younger brothers both survived the war (see survivors page).
+Their earliest known ancestor is Andrew Lobban (b. ca. 1590, Rothiemay area), married Janet. (tree)

 Pte.
 Robert Lobban (1897–1915), 1508, 6th Btn.
 Gordon Highlanders.
 Died 14 May 1915, age 17 in Broadstairs, Kent of wounds in action in France/Flanders.
 Born in Buckie, Alford, Aberdeenshire, 13 June 1897; enlisted in Alford.
 Son of John Lobban and Margaret Dickson.
 The earliest known ancestor is George Lobban (b. ca. 1710 in Rathven) m.
 Mary Clark (tree).